sdv-dev/PyMetrics/README.md

 In the future, we may expand the source distributions to include:
 * [GitHub Releases](https://github.com/): Information about the project downloads from GitHub releases.

-For more information about how to configure and use the software, or about the data that is being collected, check the resources below.

 ## Workflows

 ### Daily Collection